 Five: Force People to Own Up to Their True Beliefs

-And this is where I encourage, you, my readers, to really stay.
-When you are interacting with people, don’t stoop to their arguments.
+This is where I encourage, you, my readers, to really stay.
+When you’re interacting with people, don’t stoop to their arguments.
 They’ll come at you with all kinds of emotional tirades about how people are poor, how people need healthcare and housing, how people shouldn’t have guns, along with a litany of other demands on government.
 Always remember, your opinion on healthcare and government and their opinion on healthcare and government, really don’t matter.
 (Believe me, if people realize that you don’t even give your own opinions much credit because of your respect for the Constitution, they’ll have to take you seriously.)

-It really simplifies life and politics when you approach it from this foundational and fundamental position.
+It really simplifies life and politics when you approach them from this foundational and fundamental position.
 You’ll find that most arguments are rather pointless because they’re all based on flawed assumptions.
 It’s your job to point out the flawed assumptions (e.g. the president makes law; Congress has the Constitutional power to do x,y or z) and let the person flounder as they try to reconcile their opinion with the hard fundamentals they’ve just been shown.

 But, who knows, you may actually open their eyes to something and cause them to seriously reassess their opinions.
 Ultimately, it’s now in their court to decide if they support arbitrary law or if they support the Constitution.